jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 **NOTE**: You might notice that I added `using static SharpCall.Native` at the top of the file.
 This simply tells C# to use the static class called `Native`.
 As explained before, we do this so we can directly use our native functions, struct and flag imports.

-Alright, before we go on any further, take note that in the delegates structure, before we set up out NtCreateFile delegate, I'm calling the [UnmanagedFunctionPointer](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.unmanagedfunctionpointerattribute?view=netframework-4.8) attribute.
-This attribute simply controls the marshaling behavior of a delegate signature as an unmanaged function pointer that will be passed to or from unmanaged code.
+Alright, before we go on any further, take note that in the delegates structure, before we set up our NtCreateFile delegate, I'm calling the [UnmanagedFunctionPointer](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.unmanagedfunctionpointerattribute?view=netframework-4.8) attribute.
+This attribute controls the marshaling behavior of a delegate signature as an unmanaged function pointer when it's passed to or from unmanaged code.

 This is a critical piece of information that we need to include since we will be using unsafe code to marshal our unmanaged pointer from the syscall assembly to these function delegates - as explained in my previous post.

 Awesome, we're making some progress!
 Now that we have our structures, flag enumerators, and our function delegate defined, we can now go ahead and begin implementing the delegate to handle any parameters passed into it.
 These parameters will initially then be handled by our syscall assembly.

-For starters, let's go ahead and create (or in other words instantiate) our NtCreateFile function delegate.
+Let's go ahead and create (or in other words instantiate) our NtCreateFile function delegate.
 We can do this directly after our syscall assembly.

 Once done, your `Syscalls.cs` file should look similar to whats shown below.

 <p align="center"><a href="/images/syscall-code-7.png"><img src="/images/syscall-code-7.png"></a></p>

-Alright, we're getting closer to completion!

 The brackets with the `TODO` comment (right after our instantiated delegate) is where we will add the code to handle the data being passed to and from managed and unmanaged code.